Superresolution microscopy of optical fields using tweezer-trapped single atoms

-In the measurement demonstrated here, we use single-atom fluorescence on a strong allowed optical transition, measuring atomic energy shifts at the scale of the atomic linewidth (\SI{}{MHz}).
-One could extend this technique to detect weaker signals utilizing longer-lived atomic coherences, measuring local fields through their influence on spin coherences, for example, as is done in scanning-probe microscopy using NV defects in diamond~\cite{Maletinsky2012}.
+In the measurement demonstrated here, we use single-atom fluorescence on a strong allowed optical transition, measuring atomic energy shifts at the scale of the atomic linewidth (megahertz).
+The measurement sensitivity could be improved by reducing photon detection noise to the shot-noise limit.
+One could extend this technique to detect weaker signals utilizing longer-lived atomic coherences, measuring local fields through their influence on spin coherences, for example, as is done in scanning probe microscopy using nitrogen-vacancy defects in diamond~\cite{Maletinsky2012}.
 The spatial resolution of this measurement could be further improved by using a more tightly localized atomic probe, achievable with a deeper tweezer trap or by implementing demonstrated single-atom cooling techniques~\cite{Kaufman2012,Thompson2013,Yu2018}.
+Implementing this measurement in a state-insensitive or ``magic wavelength'' tweezer trap would, by eliminating the ac Stark shift due to the tweezer, enable a calibration-free measurement of the target optical field~\cite{Arora2010,Aliyu2021}.

 We thank A. Bohnett, S. Debnath, J. Ho, A. Lloyd, and R. Tsuchiyama for their assistance in the lab.
-We acknowledge support from the AFOSR (award number FA9550-19-1-0328), from ARO through the MURI program (grant number W911NF-20-1-0136), from DARPA (grant number W911NF2010090).
-E.D. and J.G. acknowledge support from the NSF Graduate Research Fellowship Program, and J.Z. from the Humboldt Foundation through a Feodor Lynen fellowship.
+We acknowledge support from the AFOSR (Grant No. FA9550-19-1-0328), from ARO through the MURI program (Grant No. W911NF-20-1-0136), and from DARPA (Grant No. W911NF2010090).
+E.D. and J.G. acknowledge support from the NSF Graduate Research Fellowship Program, and J.Z. acknowledges support from the Humboldt Foundation through a Feodor Lynen Fellowship.